 Nope!
 We have received small grants from various donors and we’re currently seeking sustained funding for our work.
-You can make a cash donation here — be sure to indicate “Conspire Theatre” in the comment box – or see our wish list!
+You can make a donation here! — or see our wish list!

 Q: Why do you work with women and not men?